 What are Disney’s safety protocols?

-All guests must undergo temperature screenings with no-touch thermometers for entry at parks on both coasts, Disney World’s Disney Springs complex, Disneyland’s Downtown Disney District, and at hotel table-service restaurants at the Florida resort.
-Those with temperatures of 100.4º F or above will be denied entry, as will their party.
+All guests must undergo temperature screenings with no-touch thermometers for entry at Disneyland’s two theme parks and its Downtown Disney District, Those with temperatures of 100.4º F or above will be denied entry, as will their party.
+This will come to an end on June 15.

 Visitors must maintain physical distancing at Disney, made possible by signage and ground markings throughout the resorts.
 Queues, transportation, vehicles, and attractions have been modified with physical barriers to separate parties.
 In Florida, party sizes of more than10 will be split into smaller groups in queues and dining locations.
 Party sizes in California may not exceed three households.